 The TOE requests access to network connectivity, camera, microphone, location services, and address book, and communicates with the wireless network when invoked by the user.
 The TOE runs inside of a sandbox where each browser tab is isolated.
-In addition, the TOE supports the 'secure' attribute and blocking of third-party cookies.
+In addition, the TOE supports blocking of third-party cookies and the 'secure' attribute.